Travel guide

 Can I have two SIM cards with the same number?

 Not exactly: each line has its own number.
-What you can do is keep your Spanish number on the physical SIM and add an eSIM with local data from another number.
+However, you can keep your Spanish number on your physical SIM and add an eSIM with local data from a different number.
 You receive calls on your usual number and browse with the eSIM without roaming.

 Can I use eSIM and physical SIM at the same time?

 Yes.
-Dual SIM phones allow you to have your physical SIM and an eSIM active at the same time.
-Usually one handles calls and the other handles data.
-It's the ideal setup for traveling: you keep your number and use cheap local data.
+Phones with dual SIM allow you to have your physical SIM and an eSIM active at the same time.
+Typically, one handles calls and the other handles data.
+This is the usual setup for travel: you keep your number and use local data without paying for roaming.

 How do I switch from SIM 1 to SIM 2 for data?

-On iPhone, go to Settings > Mobile Data, and choose which line uses data.
+On iPhone, go to Settings > Cellular Data and choose which line uses data.
 On Samsung and Android, in the SIM Card Manager, there's a "Mobile data SIM" selector.
-Choose the travel eSIM there and disable roaming for the other line.
+Choose the travel eSIM there and deactivate roaming for the other line.

-A little, because the phone maintains two lines connected to the network at the same time.
-The difference is usually small with normal use.
-If you notice significant consumption, you can temporarily deactivate the line you're not using or set your Spanish SIM for calls only.
+Yes, somewhat, because the phone maintains two lines connected to the network simultaneously.
+The difference is usually small in normal use, but it's more noticeable if one of the two lines loses coverage and the phone keeps trying to find it.
+If you notice high consumption, temporarily deactivate the line you're not using.

 What's better, eSIM or dual SIM?